-Less prevalent, but perhaps not less significant, is Adorno’s reference to a “short-circuit in permanence” (“Kurzschluß in Permanenz”).
-This unique image captures for Adorno the transformation of a critical-theological ideal of Bildung to its replicon which is characterized by a total submission to worldly conditions.
-In chapter one, we have seen how Freud used the concept of “short-circuit” to indicate a complicated relation between the law (broadly understood) and its forms of transgression in which a law that turns against itself, enables its own persistence.
-Falsifications, in particular, were for Freud mechanism that supported such a double play of a law that “returns upon itself.”
-Adorno seems to work along similar lines of argumentation because he takes a concept of a “short-circuit” to signify the manner in which in pseudo-education the divine is transformed and thus turned against itself.
-But, a clear difference between the two approaches is also noticeable.
-In Freud’s theory of jokes, short-circuits stand for antinomies that enable, nonetheless, the persistence of “the law in which we live” and which Freud therefore endorses.
+Adorno less frequently, but no less significantly, refers to a “short circuit in permanence” (“Kurzschluß in Permanenz”).
+This unique image captures for Adorno the transformation of the critical theological ideal of Bildung into its replicon, which is characterized by a total submission to worldly conditions.
+In chapter one, we saw how Freud used the concept of “short circuit” to indicate a complicated relation between the law (broadly understood) and its forms of transgression in which a law that turns against itself simultaneously enables its own persistence.
+Falsifications, in particular, were for Freud a mechanism that supported such an operation.
+Adorno seems to work along similar lines of argumentation because he takes the concept of a “short circuit” to signify the manner in which in pseudo-education the divine is transformed and thus turned against itself.
+But, a clear difference between the two approaches can be observed.
+In Freud’s theory of jokes, short circuits stand for antinomies that enable, nonetheless, the persistence of “the law by which we live” and which Freud therefore endorses.
 For Adorno, conversely, such a law seems to lose its immediate positive connotation.
-It represents a complete subordination to a “world in which we exist”, which denotes a clear, and one may say, final distortion of its theological origins.
-This end result is not addressed by Adorno in terms of the victory of untamed impulses, non-rational desires or suppressed wishes, that Freud’s jokes indicates, but rather in terms of the opposite triumph of the rational means of operation over such impulses.
+It represents a complete subordination to the “world in which we exist,” which denotes a clear, and one may say, final distortion of its theological origins.
+Adorno does not address this end result in terms of the victory of untamed impulses, non-rational desires or suppressed wishes, as Freud’s theory of jokes indicates, but rather in terms of the opposite triumph of rationality over such impulses.
 One could say that the law at stake is now rethought and redefined as an industrial, arguably technological, logic, with no possibility of transgression.
 Such a conclusion may demonstrate not that antinomian moments of defiance and relief win the day, but rather, conversely, that they are fully lost.

 b.
 Moloch

-I would like to zoom in at this point and however briefly, on the entanglement of entrapment, reification and technology that Adorno’s discussion of education brings to the fore.
-It seems rather clear that Adorno’s critique of theology leads to the bringing together of these notions and it is valuable to unpack some of their central implications for education.
-Even if this rich symbolism was addressed in Adorno’s lectures and written compositions in the 1960s, I find the Weimarian image of a “Moloch” – depicted so melodramatically for example in Thea von Harbou’s and Fritz Lang’s Metropolis – a fruitful way to encapsulate rather elegantly the association of this array of different notions and of their theological connotation.
-The “strength of an image”, if to evoke Adorno’s own conceptualization, can capture the philosopher’s pedagogic constellations.
+I would like to zoom in at this point, albeit briefly, on the entanglement of entrapment, reification, and technology that Adorno’s discussion of education brings to the fore.
+It is clear that Adorno’s critique of theology brings together these notions, and it is valuable to unpack some of their central implications for education.
+Even if this rich symbolism was addressed in Adorno’s lectures and written compositions in the 1960s, I find the Weimarian image of a “Moloch” – depicted melodramatically, for example, in Thea von Harbou’s and Fritz Lang’s Metropolis – a fruitful way to encapsulate rather elegantly the association of this array of different notions and of their theological connotations.
+The “strength of an image,” to evoke Adorno’s own conceptualization, can capture the philosopher’s pedagogic constellations.

 The term “Moloch” refers to the biblical Canaanite god, associated with human, especially child, sacrifice.
-In the German intellectual milieu of the late 19th and early 20th century, the terms “Moloch” and “molochitisch” were then typically used as allegories of destruction and annihilation.
-For members of the “George Circle” for example they signified the main characteristics of a repressive modern culture that is the “sworn enemy” of life.
-Ludwig Klages’ blatant anti-Semitism presented a particular case for such a view, because it associated between this metaphysical foe of life and the Jewish god of creation.
+In the German intellectual milieu of the late 19th and early 20th centuries, the terms “Moloch” and “molochitisch” were typically used as allegories of destruction and annihilation.
+For instance, for members of the “George Circle” they signified the main characteristics of a repressive modern culture that represented the “sworn enemy” of life.
+Ludwig Klages’ blatant anti-Semitism was a case in point, because he associated this metaphysical foe of life with the Jewish God of creation.